Quantum state merging with bound entanglement: Introduction

-\textbf{\emph{Introduction.}}\emph{ }Quantum state merging can be understood as a game involving three players, which we will call Alice, Bob and Charlie in the following.
-Initially, they share a large number of copies of a joint pure state $\ket{\psi}=\ket{\psi}^{ABC}$, and the aim of Bob and Charlie is to merge their parts of the state on Charlie's side while preserving the coherence with Alice.
-For achieving this, Bob and Charlie have access to additional singlets.
+Quantum state merging can be understood as a game involving three players, which we will call Alice, Bob and Charlie in the following.
+Initially, they share a large number of copies of a joint pure state $\ket{\psi}=\ket{\psi}^{ABC}$, and the aim of Bob and Charlie is to merge their parts of the state on Charlie's side while preserving correlations with Alice.
+For achieving this, Bob and Charlie have access to additional singlets and a classical communication channel.
 Taking into account that singlets are considered as an expensive resource in quantum information theory, the main question of quantum state merging can be formulated as follows: How many singlets are required for perfect asymptotic merging per copy of the state\emph{ $\ket{\psi}$}?
-The answer to this question was found in \cite{Horodecki2005,Horodecki2007}: the minimal number of singlets per copy is given by the conditional entropy $S(\rho^{BC})-S(\rho^{C})$.
+The answer to this question was found in \citep{Horodecki2005,Horodecki2007}: the minimal number of singlets per copy is given by the conditional entropy $S(\rho^{BC})-S(\rho^{C})$.

 Noting that the conditional entropy can be positive or negative, it is surprising that it admits an operational interpretation in both cases.
 In particular, if the conditional entropy is positive, Bob and Charlie will require $S(\rho^{BC})-S(\rho^{C})$ singlets per copy for perfectly merging the total state $\ket{\psi}$ in the asymptotic limit, and perfect merging cannot be accomplished if less singlets are available.
 On the other hand, if $S(\rho^{BC})-S(\rho^{C})$ is negative, Bob and Charlie can asymptotically merge the state $\ket{\psi}$ without any additional singlets by only using local operations and classical communication (LOCC).
-Moreover, Bob and Charlie can gain additional singlets at rate $S(\rho^{C})-S(\rho^{BC})$, and store them for future use \cite{Horodecki2005,Horodecki2007}.
+Moreover, Bob and Charlie can gain additional singlets at rate $S(\rho^{C})-S(\rho^{BC})$, and store them for future use \citep{Horodecki2005,Horodecki2007}.